Bonnie Oda Homsey

 Adjunct Assistant Professor of Dance

 Bonnie Oda Homsey’s career evolved from dancer to artistic director, producer, educator, curator, author, lecturer, arts advocate, funder, panelist, and filmmaker.
-She established Los Angeles Dance Foundation (LADF) in 1978 to cultivate awareness of dance legacies and to strengthen capacity building in the field.
-LADF’s performance entity American Repertory Dance Company toured 40+ reconstructions of endangered masterworks performed by a roster of prominent artists.
-For 18 years, she has been Chair of Dance and Arts Advisory Board member for the Princess Grace Foundation-USA supporting emerging talent in dance, film, and theater.
+Homsey founded Los Angeles Dance Foundation in 1978 to cultivate awareness of dance legacies and to strengthen capacity-building of our professionals.
+LADF’s touring entity American Repertory Dance Company produced 40+ reconstructions of masterworks performed by prominent artists.
+Since 2000, she is Chair of Dance for The Princess Grace Foundation-USA awarding emerging talent in Dance, Film, and Theater.
 Bonnie performed with the Martha Graham Company on Broadway, toured domestically and internationally, originated roles notably with Rudolph Nureyev and Dame Margot Fonteyn, and danced in episodes of ‘Dance in America.’
 She was Issue Editor of Choreography and Dance, “Perspectives on the Healthy Dancer,” and her other publications include The Evolving State of Dance in Los Angeles (2014), Matrix of the Artist and Archivist’s Duet for Dance Heritage Coalition (2010), Historical Dances Residencies as Cultural Protein for the NEA/NCCI published Dance from the Campus to the Real World.
 Bonnie joined the inaugural freshman class when The Juilliard School relocated to Lincoln Center, and later received a B.A. from University of Hawaii, and M.F.A. from University of California, Irvine where she was the Chancellor’s Fellowship recipient.
 She is a Guest Teaching Artist for New York City, Department of Education’s professional development teacher workshops for 2017-18.